sudo-kraken/3d-printing-cost-calculators/README.md

 - Resin and FDM cost calculators with simple and advanced views
 - Configurable branding, logo and favicon
 - Single business control for default profit margin
-- Clean `app:app` entrypoint compatible with Flask and Gunicorn
+- Clean `app:app` entry point compatible with Flask and Gunicorn
 - `/health` endpoint for liveness checks
 - Reproducible local development with uv
 - Ready to run via a prebuilt container image